hacss/hacss.github.io/src/webpack-guide.md

 ## Webpack Configuration

-Two small changes in the Webpack configuration (i.e. `webpack.config.js`) to enable Hacss.
+Two small changes in the Webpack configuration (i.e. `webpack.config.js`) are necessary to enable Hacss.

 ### Entry